latifkabir/ReadBinary/README.md

    6. Save the script as .cpp file in the same directory.
    7. From the directory where you have makefile just do: make
    8. Run the binary "Program" that is produced.
+   9. You can change the total number of channels (here 64) of your binary data file by modify my_data[64] in ReadBinary.cpp file.